KhronosGroup/glTF/specification/1.1/README.md

 When defined, the parameter is an array of count elements of the specified type.
 Otherwise, the parameter is not an array.
 When defined, `value` is an array with length equal to count, times the number of components in the type, e.g., `3` for `FLOAT_VEC3`.

+When a parameter is an attribute, `count` can not be defined since GLSL does not support arrays of attributes.
+When a parameter is a uniform and a glTF-defined semantic is used, the semantic must be `JOINTMATRIX`; application-specific semantics can be arrays and, therefore, define `count`.

 * **Type**: `integer`
 * **Required**: No
 * **Minimum**:` >= 1`